pvdabeel/prolog/Documentation/Handbook/15-doc-building.md

 ### Listing and diffing snapshots

-`--snapshot list` shows all available snapshots with their timestamp, installed package count, and the number of binary packages stored:
+`--snapshots` shows all available snapshots with their timestamp, installed package count, and the number of binary packages stored: